11 Interesting Things to Do in Colombo, Sri Lanka

 Find the best things to do in Colombo in my detailed guide to Sri Lanka’s capital.
 Fill your time discovering Colombo’s highlights and hidden gems with the help of this comprehensive guide.

-Colombo isn’t a city that will make you swoon.
-At least, not at first.
-It took me multiple trips over time to dig in and discover its charm.
-Once I did, I found Colombo to blend old-world charm with modern urban energy.
+Colombo isn’t a city that will immediately make you swoon.
+It took me multiple trips to discover its charm.
+Once I did, I found that it blends old-world charm with modern urban energy and offers a unique mix of things to see and do across the city.

-The city is often the first stop for international travelers before they venture into the island's lush central landscapes or sandy southern beaches.
+Colombo is often the first stop for international travelers before they venture into the island's lush central landscapes or sandy southern beaches.
 However, Colombo is much more than just a gateway—its rich history, diverse cultural identity, and vibrant food scene make it an exciting destination in its own right.
+Whether you’re looking for good Sri Lankan street eats or interesting architecture, Colombo might surprise you if you give it a chance.

 The best time to visit Colombo is between October through April.
 Temperatures during this time stay pretty level, though you should still visit expecting heat.